Caring.com

 Medicaid Eligibility in Maryland

-Applicants must meet certain medical and financial requirements in order to be eligible for Medicaid.
+Applicants must meet certain medical and financial requirements to be eligible for Medicaid.

 Financial eligibility is determined by the Department of Social Services.
 People who receive Supplemental Security Income (SSI) are automatically financially eligible for Medicaid.
-For 2022, those who require institutional care cannot have incomes that exceed the cost of care, whether as a single applicant or as a married couple.
-Asset limits are $2,500 per person with an increased $3,000 limit per person for 6 months when couples apply.
+For 2023, those who require institutional care cannot have incomes that exceed the cost of care, whether as a single applicant or as a married couple.
+Asset limits are $2,500 per person and $148,620 for a non-applicant spouse.
+For couples where both people are applying, assets are limited to $3,000 per spouse, but that number drops to $2,500 per spouse after six months.

 Additionally, the senior applying: